w3c/N3/grammar/README.md

 It should be relatively straightforward to support additional systems, such as [Eye](http://eulersharp.sourceforge.net/).

 The tool will utilize a `manifest.ttl` file when found; else, it will treat all given files as positive/negative tests.
+It will also print all output to file `./test_out.txt`, in addition to showing it on the cmd line.

 To compile the test harness, run `mvn clean package`.
 If all goes well this process should result in separate jar files for each supported system under the `target` folder.
 Run `java -jar <name>.jar` for usage info.